ashsams18/Big-Data-Challenge/DATASET SCREENSHOTS.md

-Below are screen shots of the SQL-Query (run successfully) and the two dataset notebooks
+Below are screen shots of the SQL-Query (run successfully) and the two dataset notebooks.
+Line 16 in DataSet 1 and line 37 in DataSet 2 has been replaced to remove the RDS password and endpoint from public view.

 **SQL-Query**